 4. Terminator: Dark Fate (2019)

 She’s back.
-Dark Fate marks the return of Linda Hamilton as Sarah Connor in a story that either satisfyingly concludes the T1 and T2 storylines or reinvigorates what had become a haggard franchise.
-(It’s likely the former, because Dark Fate is underperforming at the box office.)
+Dark Fate marks the return of Linda Hamilton as Sarah Connor in a story which (probably) concludes the T1 and T2 storylines.
 As in Genisys, Arnold appears as both an outdated T-800 and, via CGI, his younger self.
-It’s not a great Terminator, but it’s a good one; and that’s probably the best we could hope for after six movies and a TV series.
+It’s not a great Terminator, but it’s okay, and that’s probably the best we could’ve hoped for after six movies and a TV series.

 3. Terminator: The Sarah Connor Chronicles (2008-09)